-Sensor compensation for display backlight type - Some calibration sensors need to know the type of backlight used on the display being measured in order to provide the most accurate measurements.
-The software can make this determination automatically, or it can be manually selected to CCFL (Cold-Cathode Fluorescent Lamp) or LED (Light-Emitting Diode) types.
+Sensor compensation for display backlight type - Some color sensors need to know the type of backlight used, on the display being measured, in order to provide the most accurate measurements.
+The software can detect this automatically, or it can be manually set to CCFL (Cold-Cathode Fluorescent Lamp) or LED (Light-Emitting Diode) types.

-Preferences dialog - Calibration tab
+Preferences dialog - Calibration Method panel